iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/CVX Geometry/Strict Separations Theorem.md

 **Remarks**

 The assumption can be relaxed to $C, D$ one of them is compact, and the other one is closed.
 Then $C - D$ would still be a closed set, skipping some more steps of proofs.
-Under certain cases, even if sets are unbounded, the separations planes can still eixst, additional conditions are needed in this case.
+Under certain cases, even if sets are unbounded, the separations planes can still exist, additional conditions are needed in this case.

+---
+### **General Topological Convex Seperations**

+Read wiki: [here](https://en.wikipedia.org/wiki/Hahn%E2%80%93Banach_theorem) for a brief overview on Hahn Banach theorem.
+This is the theorem being used in the generalized vector spaces to prove separations using linear functionals in that space.